Sayli29/supabase-react/README.md

 4. Push the changes to your forked repository: `git push origin feature/your-feature`.
 5. Submit a pull request to the original repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README to suit your project's specific needs.
-Good luck with your CRUD app!
-If you have any questions or need further assistance, feel free to contact the project maintainers.
-Happy coding!